 Testing and training

 The customer care department should also receive relevant training regarding the QR system.
-They should thoroughly understand how QR codes work and the service request format used in the forms.
+They should thoroughly understand how QR codes work and review a sample service request form to get familiar with the format used in the forms.
 They should also be able to troubleshoot relevant issues resulting from form submissions and use QR code data to enhance customer interactions.

 Integration with the current system